Argon40Tech/Argon-ONE-i2c-Codes/README.md

 # Argon-ONE-i2c-Codes
-This is a list of i2c Codes utilized by Argon ONE Raspberry Pi Cases
+This is a list of i2c Codes utilized by Argon ONE Raspberry Pi Cases.

+NOTE: Operating system should have necessary libraries to control the Raspberry Pi GPIO.

 # Device Address：**0x34**